-April 1, 2005 - Housekeeping change made to formula in
+January 1, 2008 - Housekeeping change in PRACTICE section.
+April 1, 2005 - Housekeeping change made to formula in of the Assessment Policy Manual.

-Replaces Policies No. 40:20:20 and 40:20:40 of the Assessment assessment policies into the Assessment Manual.
-The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and
+January 1, 2003 - Replaced Policies No. 40:20:20 and 40:20:40 assessment policies into the Assessment Manual.
+The POLICY in this Item continues the substantive requirements of the policies and items referred to in the HISTORY as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and other changes since the policies and items referred to in the history were issued.

-This Item results from the 2002 "editorial" consolidation of all APPLICATION:
+APPLICATION: This Item results from the 2002 "editorial" consolidation of all